This page has information for people having radiotherapy for advanced prostate cancer.

 At the beginning of each treatment, the radiographer will help you get into the right position on the treatment couch.
 They’ll use the marks made on your body as a guide.

 The radiographer will then leave the room, but they’ll be able to see you at all times through cameras.
 The radiotherapy machine moves around your body and it will make a slight noise.
-It doesn’t touch you and you won’t feel anything – a bit like having an X-ray.
+It doesn’t touch you and you won’t feel anything.
 You’ll need to lie very still, but the treatment only takes around 10 minutes, including the time it takes to get you into position.
 You should be able to go home after the treatment has finished.

 It’s safe for you to be around other people, including children and pregnant women, while you’re having radiotherapy.
 The radiation doesn’t stay in your body so you won’t give off any radiation.